Here are several old corners that have stood the test of time.

 A sky streaked with clouds frames Fort Rock, rising from the sagebrush sea in central Oregon.
 This is the view from Fort Rock Cave, where ancient sandals made from sagebrush were found.
 Sandals and other artifacts found there were determined to be 9,300-10,250 years old.
 Walking from the cave back towards Fort Rock, you can almost imagine some of the sights ancient people may have seen.

 Weekly Photo Challenge – The road taken

-Here is another great sculpture by local artist Greg Congleton.
+Here is another great outdoor metal sculpture by local artist Greg Congleton.
 This sculpture depicts a team of draft horses pulling a log.
 Thousands of draft horses were imported from Western Europe in the late 19th and early 20th century to help with logging, farming, and moving freight and passengers.

 Here is the sign nearby that lists some of the parts used to make this sculpture.
 Can you find any of them?

 Note that this sculpture was donated by Penny and Phil Knight.
 Phil is the co-founder and chairman emeritus of a company named Nike.
 Perhaps you have heard of it.

 Here is a video of Belgian draft horses at work dragging logs.
 They are pretty impressive.